GlacierEQ/llama-coder/docs/faq.md

 ### Do completions get sent to any remote servers?
 No. All processing happens locally between VS Code, the Llama Coder extension, and your local Ollama installation.

+### What is the CodeContext RAG system?
+CodeContext is an advanced retrieval system that indexes your codebase and uses it to provide more relevant completions.
+It helps the model understand your project's structure, naming conventions, and patterns, resulting in better quality completions that match your coding style.

+### Does CodeContext slow down VS Code?
+Initial indexing may take a few minutes for larger codebases, but afterward, the impact is minimal.
+The system is designed to work efficiently in the background.
+If you notice performance issues, you can adjust settings like indexing depth or enable memory optimization mode.

+### How much memory does CodeContext use?
+The index typically requires 1-2GB of RAM for medium-sized projects.
+For very large codebases, you can limit the index size in settings.
+Memory-optimized mode reduces this footprint at a slight cost to retrieval quality.

+### Can I disable CodeContext for specific projects?
+Yes, you can create a `.llamacoder.json` file in your project root with `"codecontext.enabled": false` to disable it for that project.
+You can also exclude specific folders using the `codecontext.excludedPaths` setting.

 ## Setup & Configuration